Showing posts with label Norfolk. Show all posts

 If vast swaths of the Fens — land mostly at or just above sea level — become flooded as sea levels rise through climate change in the future the sea view could one day come to us.

 But to other matters.
-Let me introduce our dog, a cute Italian Greyhound called Rosie, or various derivatives of the name according to mood, including ‘Rosebud’,‘Buddy’, ‘RD’ and other affectionate unmentionables.
+Let me introduce Rosie-dog, a cute Italian Greyhound called Rosie, or various derivatives of the name according to mood, including ‘Rosebud’,‘Buddy’, ‘RD’ and other affectionate unmentionables.
 She was 14 last week, so is an old lady now.
 Generally healthy and enjoying the occasional walk but with failing eyesight due to cataracts.

 For those of you not familiar with this breed, or never having met an ‘Iggy’, they are the coolest member of the sight hound family but weigh in at a rather diddy size.
 A bit dropped off your regular racing monster and generally about half the size of a Whippet.
 But in every other respect they look and behave in the same laid back way.